-A functional system preservation program extends the service life of structures.
+The purpose of a system preservation program is to extend the service life of structures.
 This requires a balanced approach, wherein work is performed on structures in all condition categories (good, fair, and poor).
-In order to provide an easily-understood organizational system, structures are placed in one of these three condition categories based on the minimum general condition rating (GCR) of each structure.
+In order to provide an easily understood organizational system, structures are placed in one of these three condition categories based on the minimum general condition rating (GCR) of each structure.